juniorcintra/juniorcintra/README.md

 ### Hi there, I'm Junior Cintra. 👋

-- 🔭 I’m currently working on mey app of Formula1 called DriverInF1.
+- 🔭 I’m currently working on my app of Formula1 called DriverInF1.
 - 🌱 I’m currently learning React Native and React JS
 - 👯 I’m looking to collaborate on Youtube with my personal project called DevFast.
 - 🤔 I’m looking for help with some React Native Dev's.